Melanie Martinez On Concept Albums & The Future Adventures Of Cry Baby: Idolator Interview

 I recently caught up with Melanie to discuss the birth of Cry Baby and her lingering obsession with childhood.
 The “Pity Party” hitmaker revealed that she is working on another concept album and gave some insight into the future adventures of her musical avatar.
 We also spoke about upcoming videos, navigating the choppy waters of social media and her most-hated Christmas carol.
 Find out more below.

+Cry Baby is so brilliantly conceived, from the artwork to the music.
+It all hangs together so perfectly.
+Were you conscious of that from the beginning?
 Yes.
 I’m very particular about what kind of art I want to be representing with which kind of music.
 When I’m writing music too it’s very visual.
 In my head, I see it as painting a picture rather than writing a song.
 It’s like, “Do I see a music video to this song?
 Can I take a photo or a concept that can best represent this song?”
 I like when things go hand in hand, rather than just one part of it.
 Everything has to be perfect.
 I’m just a weird perfectionist.

+How did you settle on the overarching narrative?
 I originally was really inspired by toy sounds.
 After I wrote Dollhouse I got into a habit of just having song titles that related to childhood and then relating it to a situation that I was going through as an adult.
 Over time, after writing with that in mind, I realized that there is a main character.
 The character is Cry Baby and Cry Baby is actually me.

 It’s weird.
 I realized a lot about myself after writing the album and putting it together.
 I was like, “Wow, I went through a lot of crazy emotions throughout this past year and a half.”
 It’s really crazy to see that in front of my face, because, while it’s happening, the only way that I’m able to let it out is by writing these songs.
 I’m not really talking about it with my friends, I’m not really absorbing the actual situation.
 I just write a song and then I get over it.